A History of the Persecution of the Unvaccinated in Covid Era Canada

 No doubt the opinions reflected in this poll were in part the result of the messaging coming from media and government that there were only two groups of people who had not yet gotten vaccinated: The vaccine hesitant (who by now had had ample opportunity to get educated and vaccinated) and the anti-vaxxers (who were just too irrational and/or selfish to get vaccinated).
 If there can be no good reasons for people to decline the vaccines, then anybody declining the vaccine is simply making a bad decision.

-But this framework excludes for example the scenario wherein a healthy 18 year old male athlete makes a rational, evidence-based decision not to get vaccinated because for him the risk of myocarditis is greater than the risk of serious Covid disease.
-Or of a healthy 30 year old woman with immunity through prior infection.
-Or of an otherwise healthy 40 year old male who had a serious adverse event after his first dose that however doesn’t qualify him for a medical exemption according to the very narrow criteria stipulated by Canadian authorities.
+But this framework excludes the kinds of examples mentioned earlier, such as a healthy 18 year old male athlete who makes a rational, evidence-based decision not to get vaccinated because for him the risk of myocarditis is greater than the risk of serious Covid disease.
+Or a healthy 30 year old woman with immunity through prior infection.
+Or an otherwise healthy 40 year old male who had a serious adverse event after his first dose that however does not qualify him for a medical exemption according to the very narrow criteria stipulated by Canadian authorities.

-And even if there had not been good reasons people could have to decline the vaccine, it was still striking that 83% of vaccinated people had little sympathy for unvaccinated people if they were to get sick — and hence would be suffering and scared — just because they made a bad choice.
+And even if there had not been good reasons to decline the vaccines, it was still striking that 83% of vaccinated people had little sympathy for unvaccinated people if they were to get sick — and hence would be suffering and scared — just because they made a bad choice.

 It’s hard to imagine a similar number of people not feeling any sympathy if somebody who has an irrational fear of flying gets into a severe accident as she is driving to her destination, or if somebody who is obese gets hospitalized with diabetes and needs to have his leg amputated.
 Yes, he made bad choices that caused his obesity, but we don’t know his life, how he ended up struggling with his weight, while we do know that he is suffering now.